niuers/Distributed-System-Design-Review/Load Balancer.md

         * It breaks down when user disables the cookie though.

 ### Randomly Assignment

+### Least Connections
-### Least Connections: sends requests to the server with the lowest number of active connections.
+It sends requests to the server with the lowest number of active connections.

-### Least Response Time: sends requests to the server with the fastest response time.
+### Least Response Time
+It sends requests to the server with the fastest response time.

-### Hash Based Algrithms: distribute requests based on a key we define, such as the client IP address or the request URL.
+### Hash Based Algrithms
+It distributes requests based on a key we define, such as the client IP address or the request URL.

 ## Redundancy of Load Balancer